Beginning with a Story Template enables you to quickly create and customize a professional-looking video.

 When you have finished customizing the Story Template, continue to publishing.

-If you'd like to add a new scene, you can choose one from the scene template library.
+If you'd like to add a new scene, click the plus sign at the end of the scene line-up and then select a scene from the scene template library.

 Note that after you edit any content in a scene—such as changing a media asset (image/video footage) or changing text—you will not be able to revert to the original content.